What Is Bacopa Caroliniana? Lemon Bacopa in Florida Ponds

 Why Lemon Bacopa Thrives in Florida Ponds

 Florida’s climate, combined with nutrient-rich runoff and shallow retention ponds, creates the perfect storm for aquatic weeds like bacopa caroliniana.
-The same conditions that fuel algae blooms — warm temperatures, slow-moving water, and fertilizer runoff— also encourage lemon bacopa to spread.
+The same conditions that fuel algae blooms such as warm temperatures, slow-moving water, and fertilizer runoff, also encourage lemon bacopa to spread.

 - Managing nutrient input